 Systematic reviews/meta-analyses: The body of the text must be under 6,000 words (including abstract but NOT including references).

 Brief reports: The body of the text must be under 2,500 words (including abstract and references).

 Tables and Figures may not exceed seven (7) pages.
 All tables and figures should be placed at the end of the text or uploaded in a separate file.
 Do not include tables or figures in the body of the text.
 Refer to each table or figure in the text and indicate where each table or figure should appear in the manuscript.

 Additional appendices or other supplemental material may be submitted and are not included in the page limits; these materials will available online only and will not be copy-edited or typeset.

-Any material to be shared with reviewers must be blinded for the review process.
+Any material to be shared with reviewers must be anonymized for the review process.
 For more information please refer to our guidelines on submitting supplementary files.